Two grooms, Hindu rites, Akhilesh’s smile, and a storm he didn’t dodge

 Akhilesh Yadav attends gay marriage

-Akhilesh Yadav faunts attending a gay marriage, yet not legal in India, on Saturday, Nov 22, 2025.
+Akhilesh Yadav attends a marriage ceremony on Saturday, Nov 22, 2025.

-New Delhi: Samajwadi Party chief Akhilesh Yadav on Saturday posted photos on X showing him attending and blessing a Hindu-style wedding ceremony of two men, setting off a sharp political backlash, suggesting such unions have no legal standing in India.
+New Delhi: Samajwadi Party chief Akhilesh Yadav on Saturday posted photos on X showing him attending a wedding ceremony involving two men, setting off a sharp political backlash, with some suggesting it was a same-sex marriage, which has no legal standing in India.

 In his post, Yadav appeared alongside the two grooms, both wearing garlands and seated in what looked like a traditional ritual setting.
 The images spread rapidly online and were amplified by users across the political spectrum.